SALVADOR DALI FUN FACTS, FUNKY FACTS AND CURIOUS FACTS

 AND BONUS!
 One of the facts about Salvador Dali that freaks me out the most:

-He could have guessed the date of his death.
 One of the most unknown facts about Salvador Dali is that he could have foreseen his death.
 Dali died on January 23, 1989.
 But way before his death, even before Gala’s death, he painted an intriguing piece where he retouched an old Flemish painting.
 In the middle of it, he added a huge melting clock with some numbers missing.
 Actually, when you put together the only numbers that appear on the painting, they happen to be number 1 (for January), numbers 2 and 3, and numbers 8 and 9.
 It might be a synchronicity, but it’s quite disturbing that they coincide with his death date.
 Specially when the painting is called after a sentence of a local philosopher: “Quan cau, cau”, meaning “When it’s time, it’s time”.
 And no, he couldn’t have killed himself: he was weak and heavily surveyed at the hospital. [/sociallocker]

 So what about you?
 Head to the comments below and tells us: Do you know of any other fun or interesting facts about Salvador Dali that are worth sharing?